Preparation and Planning are Critical to Success

-We live in a wonderful and safe city but emergencies happen everywhere and we do our best to be ready to respond to anything.
-One of the best ways to prepare is to have a plan and we have developed a comprehensive All-Hazards plan for the University.
-A plan isn't worth much if it sits on the shelf which is why follow the Homeland Security Exercise and Evaluation Program to ensure that we are constantly evaluating, testing, and updating our plan to ensure we are using the latest best practices and are ready for emerging hazards and threats.
+One of the best ways to prepare is to plan, therefore we have developed and maintain a comprehensive all-hazards emergency operations plan for the university.
+UVM follows the Homeland Security Exercise and Evaluation Program (HSEEP) framework to verify that we are constantly evaluating, testing, and updating our plans.
+This process ensures that we are applying best practices and are ready for emerging hazards and threats.

 One measure of an organization's strength is its ability to respond well in an emergency.
 Since every scenario cannot be predicted, an emergency response plan must be able to quickly adapt to events as they unfold.
-The University of Vermont's Emergency Response & Recovery Basic Plan is an “all hazards” plan that designates areas of responsibility and defines for the University of Vermont the framework necessary to respond to emergency situations.
+The University of Vermont's Emergency Operations Plan is an all hazards plan that designates areas of responsibility and defines for the University of Vermont the framework necessary to respond to emergency situations.
 It is imperative that individual departments develop response plans for unique situations under their purview.
-The University response needs to be quick, professional, supportive, and meet the emerging demands of any incident, emergency, or crisis situation.
+The University response needs to be quick, professional, supportive, and meet the emerging demands of any incident, emergency or crisis situation.

 - Types of Emergencies and Activation of Plan

 - Concept of Operations

 For additional information about emergency management at UVM please refer to the UVM Emergency Management Policy